jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 This might make object oriented programming a way to keep overview over a system as it grows.
-A clear the split up into ideas might help the understandability of the design, perhaps most importantly the general outlines / top layers.
+A clear split up into ideas might help the understandability of the design, perhaps most importantly the general outlines / top layers.
 Depending on who you ask, a subdivision in objects might be the most important thing in software.
 So splitting up an idea into sub ideas, something that most people are probably able to do, might be the most important thing about programming.

 Reusing Ideas
 -------------